 “I’m sorry, I thought I saw an old friend of mine.”

 I followed the store owner back into the store, paid for the frame and quickly walked back outside to see if Danni was still there, but she left.
 Yet, I wasn’t disappointed.
 We were supposed to meet up, at least, I thought we would occasionally get together after I introduced her to Terence, but she never answered.
 There are some things that we will never know; and in my case, I will never know why Danni distanced herself from me.
 Maybe, it was because it was always painful for her to see me after what I did.
 But, she was so happy to see me when we ran into each other at City Hall; I doubt that was the reason.
 Maybe, her phone died; it could have been something as simple as that.
 Or maybe, she needed to move on like I did; that was probably the most plausible reason.
 But no matter the reason, I can at least be thankful that she was happy.
 That is truly the most anyone can hope for: for another person to be happy.

 Feel free to share The Evanescence of Memories with your family and friends or anyone, you believe would be interested in the read.

-If you happen to be a filmmaker or a producer and wish to adapt The Evanescence of Memories into a film or if you happen to be acquainted with a filmmaker or producer that would be interested in adapting The Evanescence of Memories into a film, then you can reach out to me to purchase the non-exclusive rights to The Evanescence of Memories for $1 USD, a credit at the end of the film and a link to my website (the link to my website can be negotiated).
+If you happen to be a filmmaker or a producer and wish to adapt The Evanescence of Memories into a film or if you happen to be acquainted with a filmmaker or producer that would be interested in adapting The Evanescence of Memories into a film, then you can reach out to me through the Contact Me page to purchase the non-exclusive rights to The Evanescence of Memories for $1 USD, a credit at the end of the film and a link to my website (the link to my website can be negotiated).